TS Walk - Nov 10! Register Now!

 Cheryl Jost, former Turner Syndrome Society of St. Louis Chapter President, was interviewed by Channel 5 Medical Reporter, Kay Quinn to discuss Turner Syndrome.
 See the February 28, 2014 interview here.
 Cheryl Jost has also written a book giving an inside personal view of living with Turner Syndrome through the eyes of an adult TS woman.
 The goal is to educate the public about TS with accurate information, try to break down stereotypes/misconceptions, and bring hope and support to newly diagnosed TS families.
-She has been working on this book for many years and is now ready for the next step - get it published!!.
-A "GoFundMe" page has been set up to accept donations for her publishing project.
+She has been working on this book for many years and has just recently published it!!.

 Sophie, age 9, has been spreading TS awareness this month in honor of February being Turner Syndrome Awareness Month.
 She was spotlighted on her Elementary School's Facebook Page by sharing the symptoms in hopes that parents will recognize undiagnosed daughters.
 The "West Newsmagazine" picked up the story and interviewed her to bring even more awareness across West County!
 Read the magazine article here.
 Way to go Super-Sophie!

 Recently, a good friend of mine contacted me about her 5 month old horse.
 She just received the karyotype report and learned the horse has Turner Syndrome!
 Meet Avyanna!
 My friend, Gloria Bahn, is desperate to help the horse.
 Therefore, I am reaching out to you.
 She has been working with both human doctors and veterinarians, as the veterinarians do not know anything about TS in horses!
 She is trying to gather information to help the horse with hormone therapy.
 If you have any studies or articles about TS in animals, or if you can think of someone that would be knowledgeable on this topic, please contact Gloria directly at email@example.com.